wilsonte-umich/wilsonte-umich.github.io/content/_projects/MDI.md

 <https://midataint.github.io/>

-This is the associated GitHub organization:
+This is the associated GitHub organization that houses our code and documentation repositories:

 <https://github.com/MiDataInt>